GREAT WILDEBEEST MIGRATION GUIDE 2019/2020

 The herds break up into smaller groups - about half of the animals remain in the northern Serengeti, the rest are swapping stories in the Masai Mara ('Did you hear that Nigel didn't make it across the Grumeti?').

+The vast herds return to their breeding grounds, which, by the time they arrive in October, are once again green and lush.
 The short rains have begun, propelling the wildebeest to leave the now denuded grasslands of the Masai Mara and back into the rejuvenated Serengeti.

 Fresh grazing sees the wildebeest clustered in the north-eastern Serengeti (around Lobo in particular) as well as the southern Serengeti.
 Calving begins again, the predators move in again, and the cycle of life begins all over again.